+The façade of the building is paneled with heavy slabs of tombasil, an alloy which critic Herbert Muschamp likened to, “travertine marble alchemically rendered into bronze.”
 The opacity of this façade and the rugged quality of its panels with their molten wrinkles and bubbles make a harsh contrast to the smooth glass façade of the MoMA next door.
 The façade of the Folk Art Museum is a gesture of solidarity with the art within, suggesting that the collection inside might be rougher around the edges, but also more sensuous and sincere than the modern stuff next door.
 The bronze face of the Folk Art Museum is a declaration of difference.

 Inside, the architects created a winding pathway up through the museum, with extra-wide stairways displaying artwork and tall open spaces allowing views between different floors.
 Artworks are hung in unexpected places, and the sightlines through these tall open spaces let viewers experience pieces at different distances.
 Artworks are placed on balustrades and hung on concrete walls several stories up, as well as in traditional galleries.
 The collision of hanging styles made possible by the architecture captures neatly the mixed nature of the artifacts themselves.

 At the same time, the architects sought to create a sense of permanence.
 Tsien said, “one of the things we learned is that we want, more and more, buildings that last.
 We want to avoid sheetrock and use materials with resonance and character.”
 The building is created using poured-in-place concrete, which means that the walls, the floor, the ceilings are all essentially part of the same continuous structure.
 This type of construction has the feel of permanence as well as its actuality – concrete is one of the most difficult building materials to destroy.
 In addition, because every part of the building is structural, it is much harder to modify.

 When the MoMA announced its intention to demolish the building, it cited the distinctive (i.e. non-glass) façade and the disconnect between the floor plates at the folk art museum and the MoMA next door.
 If it was the idiosyncrasies of the folk art museum that created the conflict, it was the deliberate permanence of the building that made the problem intractable, even after six months deliberation.
 The New York Times reported that, “Because the floor plates support the façade, a reconfiguration would require much of the building to be dismantled and reconstructed.”
 Elizabeth Diller of Diller Scofidio + Renfro admitted, “We can’t find a way to save the building.
 You pass a tipping point where there’s not enough of the original structure to actually maintain its identity.”

 There is a sense, then, in which the building contained the seeds of its own destruction.
 The folk art museum building was designed to fit its original inhabitants forever, not to adapt – but change is inevitable.
 True; with a different purchaser, the building might have been repurposed despite its resistance to change.
 Even a building as idiosyncratic as the folk art museum might have been converted to offices, residences, or performance spaces.
 But the architects’ design philosophy gambled the flexibility and future of the building against the ideal of creating a perfect space for the folk art collection.
 The dreadful paradox is that what made the building great – the sense of permanence it evoked, the rich materiality of concrete and bronze, the unique interior spaces it created – also led to its destruction.